Mississippi State upsets No. 16 Texas A&M, 28-13

-Mississippi State (5-3, 2-3 Southeastern Conference) won thanks to an unexpected boost from its passing game, which was among the least productive in the SEC coming into the night.
-One week after throwing four interceptions in a miserable loss to LSU, Fitzgerald completed 14 of 22 passes, including several big gains that swung the game in favor of the Bulldogs.
+The victory by Mississippi State (5-3, 2-3 Southeastern Conference) can be attributed largely to an unexpected boost from its passing game, which was among the least productive in the SEC coming into the night.
+One game after throwing four interceptions in a miserable loss to LSU, Fitzgerald completed 14 of 22 passes, including several big gains that swung the game in favor of the Bulldogs.

+"I'm happy for every single person in our program, but I'm most happy for that kid, because he deserves it," Mississippi State coach Joe Moorhead said.
+"That's the way we expect Fitzgerald to play."

-The biggest might have been a 84-yard strike to Stephen Guidry on third-and-21 that set up a 1-yard touchdown run by Fitzgerald and gave the Bulldogs a 21-13 lead early in the fourth quarter.
+The biggest offensive moment was an 84-yard strike to Stephen Guidry on third-and-21 that set up a 1-yard touchdown run by Fitzgerald and gave the Bulldogs a 21-13 lead early in the fourth quarter.

+Moorhead and Fitzgerald said the passing game's revival was something that had to happen if the Bulldogs were going to remain competitive in the SEC.
+The LSU loss might have looked hideous, but there was no sense in letting the same game beat the program twice.

+"We had to take responsibility," Fitzgerald said.
+"We had to actively do something different in practice to improve it.
+We had to actively try our hardest to improve the passing game and improve the relationship between me and the receivers."

-Mississippi State's defense was able to take it from there, and Erroll Thompson's interception in the end zone with 2:36 remaining - along with Fitzgerald's 76-yard touchdown run on the ensuing drive - sealed the victory.
+Mississippi State's defense was excellent as it's been all season, and Erroll Thompson's interception in the end zone with 2:36 remaining - along with Fitzgerald's 76-yard touchdown run on the ensuing drive - sealed the victory.

 Texas A&M (5-3, 3-2) had its three-game winning streak snapped.
 Kellen Mond completed 23 of 46 passes for 232 yards, one touchdown and one interception.
 The Aggies had just 61 yards rushing.